“The fractured mask (Kharkiv, 2022)”, Alexandre Mitchell, 2022

 (Canson, 180g, 42 x 59cm, Indian ink)

-He deported and executed millions of Ukrainians; he seized peasants’ crops to force them to join collective farms.
-This quickly led to the Great Famine, known in Ukraine as Holodomor or ‘death by hunger’.
-Stalin called it ‘a fairy tale’ and to this day, Moscow has never acknowledged its man-made famine, pretending that millions of men, women and children starved to death because of poor harvests.
+Stalin deported and executed millions of Ukrainians; he seized peasants’ crops and forced them to join collective farms.
+These measures quickly led to the Great Famine, known in Ukraine as Holodomor or ‘death by starvation’.
+Stalin had called it a ‘fairy tale’ and, to this day, Moscow still does not acknowledge this man-made famine, claiming that millions of men, women and children starved to death as a result of poor harvests.

-Just like Stalin, Putin is a tyrant who lies shamelessly to his people and the world, wields fear and heavy military power to repress his own citizens as well as his enemies.
-The Soviet propaganda machine was incredibly effective in its time but it pales in comparison to Putin’s control of social media and the news as well as his arsenal of State-sponsored internet hackers.
+Like Stalin, Putin is a tyrant who lies shamelessly to his people and the world, manipulates through fear and uses his military might to repress his own citizens as well as his enemies.
+The Soviet propaganda machine was incredibly effective in its day, but it pales in comparison to Putin’s control of social media and news, and his arsenal of state-sponsored hackers.

 As the historian Simon Sebag Montefiore writes in a recent article,